 There are various treatment options for TMJ that Drs.
-Dohse, Wolf and Swan can utilize to improve the harmony and function of your jaw.
+Dohse, Wolf, Swan and Garrett can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Dohse, Wolf and Swan will determine the proper course of treatment.
+Dohse, Wolf, Swan and Garrett will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.

 The initial goals are to relieve the muscle spasms and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include:

 - Resting your jaw